FUNDAMENTALS OF GAS TURBINE ENGINES

 In addition to the fourteen stages of blades and vanes, the compressor also incorporates the inlet guide vanes and the outlet guide vanes.
 These vanes, located at the inlet and the outlet of the compressor, are neither divergent nor convergent.
 The inlet guide vanes direct air to the first stage compressor blades at the "best" angle.
 The outlet guide vanes "straighten" the air to provide the combustor with theproper airflow direction.

 The efficiency of a compressor is primarily determined by the smoothness of the airflow.
 During design, every effort is made to keep the air flowing smoothly through the compressor to minimize airflow losses due to friction and turbulence.
-This task is difficult one, since the air is forced to flow into ever-higher pressure zones.
+This task is a difficult one, since the air is forced to flow into ever-higher pressure zones.

 Air has the natural tendency to flow toward low-pressure zones.
 If air were allowed to flow "backward" into the lower pressure zones, the efficiency of the compressor would decrease tremendously as the energy used to increase the pressure of the air was wasted.
 To prevent this from occurring, seals are incorporated at the base of each row of vanes to prevent air leakage.
 In addition, the tip clearances of the rotating blades are also kept at a minimum by the use of coating on the inner surface of the compressor case.
 All components used in the flow path of the compressor are shaped in the form of airfoils to maintain the smoothest airflow possible.
 Just as is the case for the wings of an airplane, the angle at which the air flows across the airfoils is critical to performance.
 The blades and vanes of the compressor are positioned at the optimumangles to achieve the most efficient airflow at the compressor’s maximum rated speed.